-At Bristol Baptist College we have over three centuries’ experience of preparing people for ministry.
+At Bristol Baptist College we have almost three centuries’ experience of preparing people for ministry.
 Over the years we have been at the forefront of innovation yet our goal remains best expressed in the words of the eighteenth century Principal, Caleb Evans – to prepare ‘able, zealous, lively and evangelical ministers of the gospel’.

 In all three pathways students are encouraged and enabled to integrate theoretical learning with pastoral practice, drawing on the different disciplines which make up the study of theology and relating these to experience gained from placement work and their own lives.